1) Security logging coverage

 - Sensitive request/response fields are excluded from log payloads.

-- If legal retention of specific fields is required, only minimum required data is captured, access is restricted, and retention is policy-limited.
+- If legal retention of specific fields is required, only minimum necessary data is captured, access is restricted to authorized compliance/security roles, access is audit logged, and retention is policy-limited.